The short version

 Third-party services

-Jarvis routes AI responses through multiple providers - including OpenRouter, Groq, Cerebras, SambaNova, Mistral, Google Gemini, and NVIDIA NIM - depending on availability.
-They process your message to generate a reply.
-Each provider processes data under their own privacy policies, which we disclose below.
+Jarvis routes AI responses through multiple providers - Groq, Cerebras, SambaNova, Mistral, Google Gemini, OpenAI, DeepSeek, Cloudflare Workers AI, and NVIDIA NIM - depending on availability.
+Some requests are instead handled by open-weight models hosted locally on our own server and never leave it.
+Each external provider processes data under their own privacy policies, disclosed below.
 We do not authorize providers to use data for training where their terms allow opt-out, and we select configurations that minimize retention where possible.

-Voice features use NVIDIA NIM for both speech-to-text (Parakeet) and text-to-speech.
-Audio is transmitted securely to NVIDIA for processing; how they handle that data is subject to their own privacy policy linked below.
+Voice features use NVIDIA NIM for speech-to-text and text-to-speech.
+Audio is transmitted securely to NVIDIA for processing.

-Relevant privacy policies: OpenRouter · Groq · Cerebras · SambaNova · Mistral · Google · NVIDIA
+Relevant privacy policies: Groq · Cerebras · SambaNova · Mistral · Google · OpenAI · DeepSeek · Cloudflare · NVIDIA

 Your rights